tldr-pages/tldr/contributing-guides/style-guide.md

 > For most countries in the top 10, the majority (>90%) of users have their language set to the local language, **with a notable exception in Indonesia, which has about 80% English (US) and 20% Indonesian.**

-First, Command and example descriptions on pages in Indonesian must be written **without using active verb forms (i.e. those with `ber-` and `me-` prefixes)**.
+First, command and example descriptions on pages in Indonesian must be written **without using active verb forms (i.e. those with `ber-` and `me-` prefixes)**.
 This means that sentences such as:

 > **Mengunduh** sebuah file ke dalam suatu direktori
 > (i.e. Downloading a file into a directory)